typescript-eslint/typescript-eslint/docs/getting-started/MIGRATION_TSLINT.md

 id: tslint-migration
 title: Migrating from TSLint to ESLint
 sidebar_label: Migrating from TSLint to ESLint
-hide_title: true
 ---

-# Migrating from TSLint to ESLint

 If you are looking for help in migrating from TSLint to ESLint, you can check out this project: https://github.com/typescript-eslint/tslint-to-eslint-config